AntonVonDelta/GenericTimer/README.md

 * Two 7-segment displays
 * The corresponding resistors for powering the segments
 * Two push-buttons for controlling and setting the time
-* Two shift registers: 74hc595 for extending the pin capability of the attiny85
+* Two shift registers (serial IN - Parallel OUT): 74HC595 for extending the pin capability of the attiny85

 ## Control - Button behaviour